Kan Yuet-keung: Early years

 Kan was born on 26 July 1913 in Hong Kong to a wealthy family which is descended from Shunde, Canton.
 He has thirteen siblings and he ranked fourth amongst them.
 His father, Tong-po Kan, JP (簡東浦), was a founder of the Bank of East Asia.
-His youngest brother, Professor Yuet-Wai Kan (簡悅威), is a notable American physician who was awarded the Shaw Prize in Life Science and Medicine in 2004.
+His youngest brother, Yuet Wai Kan (簡悅威), is a physician who was awarded the Shaw Prize in Life Science and Medicine in 2004.

 Kan studied in Diocesan Boys' School in his early years.
 Upon graduation, he wished to be a doctor but gave up the idea when his family opposed it.
 He was enrolled to the University of Hong Kong and resided in Morrison Hall.
 He graduated from the university in 1934 and obtained a BA degree.
 As an alumnus of the Morrison Hall, he once recalled that "Morrisonians have always had such wonderful team spirit!"
-He then moved to the United Kingdom for further study and read law in the London School of Economics.
-He worked briefly in a firm in England after graduation and returned to Hong Kong in 1938, where he became a practising solicitor.
+He then moved to the United Kingdom for further study and read law at the London School of Economics.
+He worked briefly at a law firm in England after graduation before returning to Hong Kong in 1938, which he became a practising solicitor.

 Business career

 Kan had a fast-growing career in law, business and banking in Hong Kong.
-He once worked as a senior partner of the famous local law firm, Lo & Lo, and was successively served as the chairman of the Law Society of Hong Kong and a member of the Society's disciplinary committee.
+He once worked as a senior partner of a well-known local law firm, Lo & Lo, and was successively served as the chairman of the Law Society of Hong Kong and a member of the Society's disciplinary committee.
 He was also director of Hong Kong Land and Harbour Centre Development Limited for some time.
 Besides, Kan had taken over his family banking business, and served as chairman of the Bank of East Asia from 1963 to 1983.

 From 1970 to 1975, he was appointed as the chairman of the Hong Kong Trade Development Council for the first time.
 During his tenure, the Council expanded rapidly and had set up new offices in Frankfurt, Vienna, Tokyo, Amsterdam, etc. In 1973, the Council participated in the New York's International Toy Fair for the first time.
 Kan left the Council in 1975 but was re-appointed in 1979.
 In his second tenure, he kept on visiting different countries and promoting trading benefits of Hong Kong.
 On the other hand, the Council tied up closer relationship with Japan by setting up a new office in Osaka in 1979 and establishing an Economic Cooperation Committee with the Japanese government.
 In 1980, he also led a business tour to visit Canton.
 Kan finally retired from the Council in 1983.